status-im/nimbus-eth2/docs/the_nimbus_book/src/keep-updated.md

     ```

     !!! tip
-        If you want to minimise downtime, you can build Nimbus while the node is running!
+        If you want to minimize downtime, you can build Nimbus while the node is running!

 Complete the upgrade by restarting the node!